 The Governing Body ensures that performance-based progression awards reflect individual performance.
-It also ensures that objective setting is rigorous and that the schools's Pay Policy provides a clear link between levels of achievement and progression.
+It also ensures that objective setting is rigorous and that the school's Pay Policy provides a clear link between levels of achievement and progression and follows the recommended Pay Policy used by Worcestershire County Council.
+There is consultation with Human Resources on all matters regarding staff salaries.